How to Make an Evergreen Garland

 Step by Step Instructions for Making an Evergreen Garland

-It’s simple to put a garland together!
 Garlands are a collection of small greenery bunches of fresh evergreen foliage attached to a wire or jute string guide.

 Here we go!
 Each step has a corresponding photo:

-Step 1: Precut the branches you have collected
+Step 1: Precut the Branches You Have Collected

 Cut the branches into 15-20 cm (6-8″) pieces and organize them into separate piles to make your building process smooth and efficient.

-Step 2: Measure out a length of jute
+Step 2: Measure out a Length of Jute

-You want the jute just a little longer than the desired finished length of the garland and fasten the wrapping jute or paddle wire 5 cm (2”) from one end.
+To get the garland started, I secure the wrapping jute or paddle wire 5 cm (2”) from one end.

 Position the wire or jute underneath the guide string and to the right or left side.
 I positioned it to the right in the photos because it was the easiest for me.